Saint John NeumannMission, Background, & History

 Our Patron Saint

-St. John Neumann, CSsR, is known for his work in establishing a Catholic School System in the northeastern area of the U.S.A.
+St. John Neumann, CSsR, is known for his work in establishing a Catholic School System in the northeastern area of the United States.
 He ministered to a mostly immigrant population and spoke several languages.
 John Neumann worked endlessly in bringing God’s love to millions.

 1811 John Neumann was born in Bohemia